codebyellalesperance/taste-swipe/spotify-eras-steps.md

 - Call detect_era_boundaries
 - Call build_eras
 - Call filter_eras
-- Return final era list
+- Return final era list (may be empty)

-Update main processing to:
+In `app.py`, create a new endpoint `POST /process/<session_id>`:
+- Validate session exists, return 404 if not
+- Validate session has events, return 400 if not
+- Wrap processing in try/except
-- Call segment_listening_history after parsing
+- Call segment_listening_history with session events
-- Store eras in session
+- On error: set progress to `{"stage": "error", "message": str(e), "percent": 0}`
+- On success with no eras: set progress to `{"stage": "error", "message": "No distinct eras found", "percent": 0}`
-- Update progress to `{"stage": "segmented", "percent": 40}`
+- On success: store eras in session, update progress to `{"stage": "segmented", "percent": 40}`
+- Optionally: delete `sessions[session_id]["events"]` after segmentation to free memory
+- Return `{"status": "ok"}` or error JSON

 ---